modalitysystems/modalitysoftware-docs/twa/TWA-FAQ.md

 ## How does Modality Systems Teamwork Analytics define an Active user?

 Both Microsoft and Modality Systems use the term 'Active Users' in reporting.
 The Modality Systems definition of an active user is one that has **sent a message** to a channel (e.g. in a Team) in the **last 30 days**.
-It was a deliberate decision to focus on "active" for collaboration, however we have been asked to also consider Private Chat, Meetings and Calling activity.
+It was a deliberate decision to focus on "active for collaboration", however we have been asked to also consider Private Chat, Meetings and Calling activity.

 In a future update TWA will also consider private chat, meeting and calling usage to flag a user as active.
-This is commited on the roadmap for 2020 Q1.
+This is commited on the roadmap for 2020 Q2.
 It will offer Monthly Active Usage and Weekly Active Usage reports of each Modality/functionality.

 The Microsoft definition of Active User changes depending on the report being viewed.
 For more information, see [Microsoft Teams analytics and reporting](https://docs.microsoft.com/en-us/microsoftteams/teams-analytics-and-reports/teams-reporting-reference).